Online Course in Ethical Hacking 7,5 hp

 - implement solutions to strengthen the information security of computer networks.

 In addition to the course material available exclusively to students, we also offer a set of guest lectures.
 These live events will be open to the general public.
+The autumn course 2018 offers these lectures:

 September 4, 15:15-17:00,